0ld-h3ad/DarkMatters-Spring2019/README.md

 **Reading:** [Simone Browne, "B®anding Blackness"](/SimoneBrowne_3-BrandingBlackness.pdf) from [*Dark Matters: On the Surveillance of Blackness*](https://www.amazon.com/Dark-Matters-Surveillance-Simone-Browne/dp/0822359383)

-**Before Class:** Please submit a revised draft of your essay/images.
-We will design and develop these works into a zine that will be available during the showcase.
+**Before Class:** Please submit a revised draft of your essay/images to the [Zine-Draft folder]() on Dropbox Paper by midnight the day before class.
+Nabil and American will provide feedback.

 ## Week 7 - Intro to Carceral Capitalism ##
 **Tuesday Apr 23, 10 AM**